The Guild of Fine Wood Cognac 40° - 70cl

 Nose: Summer fruits, green tea aromas

-Palate: White fruits; touch of honey
+Palate: White fruits; a touch of honey

 Features